 Are Food And Lifestyle Changes Enough To Reverse Prediabetes?

 Food and lifestyle changes are effective most of the time.
 However, factors leading to prediabetes are complex, and different people respond differently to dietary and lifestyle interventions.
 Wirtz agrees.
 She says, “Each individual is truly different, though it [diet and lifetsyle] plays a large role in helping to prevent the progression to type 2 diabetes.”

 The best way to know if you are responding to nutritional therapy and lifestyle change intervention is to get your blood glucose checked every four weeks.
 Talk to your doctor to see if you need to go on medications.

-The prediabetes diet plan aims at managing your blood sugar levels and preventing progression to type-2 diabetes.
+The prediabetes diet plan aims at leveling your blood sugar control and preventing progression to type-2 diabetes.
 The diet involves eating whole grains, vegetables, fruits, fish, skinless poultry, lentils, beans, and low-fat dairy and excludes all processed junk foods/drinks.
 Also, consume fiber-rich foods like oats to improve insulin sensitivity.
-Follow the diet chart and consume the list of foods mentioned above to kick-start your journey toward a diabetes-free life.
+Following the diet chart focuses on balanced nutrition and meal planning can be an effective way for diabetes prevention.
 Also, you need to make changes to your lifestyle by way of exercising regularly, avoiding smoking and drinking alcohol, leading a stress-free life, and getting a good night’s sleep.

 Frequently Asked Questions